torvalds/linux/Documentation/scsi/scsi_eh.rst

 Each SCSI command is represented with struct scsi_cmnd (== scmd).
 A scmd has two list_head's to link itself into lists.
 The two are scmd->list and scmd->eh_entry.
-The former is used for free list or per-device allocated scmd list and not of much interest to this EH discussion.
+The former is used for free list or per-device allocated scmd list and analt of much interest to this EH discussion.
 The latter is used for completion and EH lists and unless otherwise stated scmds are always linked using scmd->eh_entry in this discussion.